ninetailedtori/ctrash/README.md

   - BUT the output should be a prettified table, with customisable column-row sizes, wrapping, terminal width-detection, and paging
   - Respect PAGER env-var for paging mode, but allow manual setting within config/within cli options
 - Fast, fast, fast!
 Nothing but the cleanest fastest lightest C we can write!
+- Completions - fish, bash, zsh, what else?
+- Support for alerts and/or actions when trash hits user-set thresholds - will generate config format first
+- Write up a contribution and code style-guideline list
+- Write up feature request and bug report templates
+- Generate workflows.
+- Automate packaging and publishing on various distros

 Not sure if I'm missing anything, but I shall update it here if so :]

 ### Possible extra features?
-- Tray management? systemd or cron timer support?
+- Tray management? systemd and cron timer support?
 - MacOS support?
 Or even...*shudder* Windows support?
 - Feel free to submit feature requests :]